DKMS-LSL/typeloader/user_manual/new_allele.md

 # ![Icon](images/TypeLoader_32.png) Adding a new allele
 TypeLoader organizes its sequences in projects, which are a set of sequences with a common trait, e.g., a sample pool.
 This is neccessary, both to keep organized and also because ENA only accepts projects, not single sequences.

-To add a new target allele (A.K.A. sequence) to TypeLoader,  choose the option "New Sequence" in the menu or task bar.
+To add a new target allele (a.k.a. sequence) to TypeLoader, choose the option "New Sequence" in the menu or task bar.
 This will open the New Allele dialog:

 ![Pic](images/new_allele0.png)